Threshold

 It didn’t remove ambiguity.

-It made the shape of interaction visible early enough for human judgment to remain intact.
+It made the shape of interaction visible early enough for judgment to remain intact.

 We all need that.